crippl/devenv/README.md

 The scripts will prompt to install each piece of software that is reported as installable by apt-cache

+Some of the software will be downloaded directly via wget eg. the latest version of Android Dev kit, JDK1.6.

-At the end of the script, all software will be installed with one big apt-get install command
+At the end of the script, the remaining software will be installed with one big apt-get install command.

 ### Included Software